Performers David Garry and Jane Pfitsch documented the experience for Playbill.com.

 Doyle has set Merrily We Roll Along within a musical world, where manuscripts of the original score fill the space of the Robert S. Marx Theatre.
 The two-act musical, which Doyle has staged without an intermission, comes in at just under two hours.
 Previews began March 3 for a run through March 31.

+The Cincinnati Playhouse in the Park is also where Doyle debuted his actor-musician production of Sondheim and George Furth's Company, which transferred to Broadway in late 2006.
+The production earned the Tony Award for Best Revival and a nomination for Best Direction.
 The 1981 musical, which has a book by Furth and a score by Sondheim, is based on Kaufman and Hart's 1934 Broadway play.
 Merrily famously travels backwards in time to navigate the bumpy history of three friends who start their careers in showbusiness together.

 The 2012 staging of Merrily marks Tony nominee Malcolm Gets' second pass at the role of songwriter Franklin Shepard – he previously played the role Off-Broadway in the 1994 York Theatre Company staging of Merrily, which introduced revisions by Sondheim and Furth since its 1981 Broadway run.
 Doyle's production reflects the 1994 York revisions.